-If a contingent consideration arrangement requires payment of cash upon settlement, the acquirer should first determine whether the contingent consideration is a derivative that should be separately recognized at fair value at the time of acquisition under ASC 815.
-If the contingent consideration is a derivative (and is not eligible for a scope exception within ASC 815), the contingent obligation recognized is included in the consideration transferred and becomes part of the basis in the asset (or assets) acquired when the cost is allocated to the assets acquired and liabilities assumed.
+If the contingent consideration is required to be accounted for as a derivative, the fair value of contingent consideration recognized is included in the consideration transferred and becomes part of the basis in the asset (or assets) acquired.
 For example, if an entity acquires an asset for \$10 million in cash and a contingent consideration arrangement that is accounted for as a derivative with a fair value of \$2 million at the acquisition date, upon an asset acquisition, the asset would be initially measured at \$12 million.